spencejs/Basis/README.md

 + Special care was given to the proper use of all HTML5 elements, such as `article`, `header`, (the brand-new) `main`, etcetera.
 (Thanks must be given to the [HTML5 Doctor](http://html5doctor.com).
 That website is a treasure-trove of information on semantic markup.)
 + The `body` tag provides the outer wrapper for the site content.
 In other words, there is no div with a class or "wrapper", and the content width is defined by the `body` tag only.
 + Wherever possible, the code is marked up with [Microdata](http://schema.org) to add an extra layer of machine-readable information.
-+ Wherever possible, ARIA roles are included for maximum accessibility to screan-readers and other assistive technologies.
++ Wherever possible, ARIA roles are included for maximum accessibility to screen-readers and other assistive technologies.

 ### An Awesome Document Head